The College Endowment Association

 College Endowment is both an intellectually stimulating and philanthropic organization, presenting outstanding lectures and films on diverse topics for its members, filling the founders' purpose, as well as providing scholarships for women.

-For information as to how to support CEA programs and scholarships through donations, underwriting, or foundation support email collegeendowmentmke@gmail.com.
+For information as to how to support CEA programs and scholarships through donations, underwriting, corporate or foundation support email collegeendowmentmke@gmail.com.

 Donations can be sent to: